xi/apca-introduction/analysis.md

 The final steps do some scaling and shifting that only serves to get nice threshold values.
-Just like the shift by 1 in the WCAG formula, this does not effect results as long as the thresholds are adapted accordingly.
+Just like the shift by 1 in the WCAG formula, this does not affect results as long as the thresholds are adapted accordingly.
 Note that the `< 0.1` condition only affects contrasts that are below the lowest threshold anyway.